adeeena/mikroagresszi-wiki-pages/README.md

 ---

-Thank you for contributing to Gender Utikalauz!
-Your support helps make this platform a valuable resource for the LGBTQ community in Hungary.
+Thank you for contributing to Mikroagresszi Wiki!
+Your support helps make this platform a valuable resource each Hungarian-speaking person.
 ```